Second Palaszczuk ministry

-The Second Palaszczuk Ministry is a ministry of the Government of Queensland led by Annastacia Palaszczuk.
+The Second Palaszczuk Ministry was a ministry of the Government of Queensland led by Annastacia Palaszczuk.
 Palaszczuk led the Labor Party to a majority victory in the 2017 state election.

 Initial ministry

 On 11 December 2017, Premier Palaszczuk announced a new line up for the ministry.
-The ministry was sworn in by the Governor on 12 December 2017.
-It is made up of nine men and nine women.
+The ministry was sworn in by then-Governor Paul de Jersey on 12 December 2017.
+It was made up of nine men and nine women.

 May 2020 reshuffle

 In May 2020, a minor reshuffle occurred following the resignation of Deputy Premier Jackie Trad.
 Health Minister Steven Miles was appointed Deputy Premier of Queensland, while Cameron Dick was appointed Treasurer of Queensland.